ubcsubbots/Jormungandr/README.md

   1. Run `rosrun image_view image_saver image:=[topic] _save_all_image:=false` where `[topic]` is the topic name and `_save_all_image:=false` prevents images from a stream of images saving simulteniously.
   2. On another terminal, run `rosservice call /image_saver[_1552163404980126240]/save` where `/image_saver[_1552163404980126240]/save` is the ros topic which captures the image, (note: the name varies everytime you open run the node).
 It can be found using the tab auto complete after typing `/image_saver` or from the ros topic list.

+## Arduino Drivers

+# Build and Upload to Arduino

+Note that the main sketch file is /drivers/firmware/src/Sketch.cpp

+1. Make sure that the PORT field in /drivers/firmware/CMakeLists.txt is the correct port the Arduino is connected to (i.e should be something like /dev/ttyACM0, you can check the port through the Arduino IDE)

+2. Run: `catkin_make drivers_firmware_arduino && catkin_make drivers_firmware_arduino-upload`

+3. The latest state of the sketch should now be upload to the Arduino

+# Run rosserial node on Arduino

+1. Run: `roslaunch drivers drivers.launch arduino_port:=<The port the Arduino is connected to (i.e /dev/ttyACM0)>`

+2. To check to make sure the node launched correctly, you can run `rostopic echo /drivers/output` and see if you are recieving messages from the Arduino